 There is a lot of interest of late in targeting neoantigens in cancer therapeutically.
-If you missed it do listen to Episode 20 of the Novel Targets Podcast, which features several pioneers in the field.

 At the recent European Society for Medical Oncology (ESMO) meeting, we heard Dr Patrick Ott from the Dana-Farber Cancer Institute present the latest clinical data for Neon’s cancer vaccine approach (See: interview with Dr Ott).

 If you have an interest in neoantigen based cancer treatments, however, then a company on the horizon that we’re excited about is Achilles Therapeutics.

 It’s an early stage private UK company, in what is very much still a developing and emerging field.
 Founded just over two years ago, it has a strong academic pedigree.
 The scientific co-founders are Professors Karl Peggs, Mark Lowdell, Charles Swanton and Sergio Quezada.